Description of the

 United Nations Sustainability Development Goals

-I wish to thank all who have contributed to this work and apologize for not finding the time to acknowledge all contributors by name.This plan is a work in progress, by no means complete and most of the TAPs and USP Documents need editing.
-It provides a framework into which additional ideas and elements can easily be inserted.
+I wish to thank all who have contributed to this work and apologize for not finding the time to acknowledge all contributors by name.These plans are a work in progress, by no means complete and many of the TAPs and USP Documents need editing.

 Questions, comments, suggestions, and help —to refine-and-implement are welcome and can be forwarded to PeopleNow.org via email RefineThePlan@PeopleNow.org or fax (703) 521-0849